 Another popular prescribed treatment for back pain is anti-inflammatory drugs known as NSAIDS.
 Incredibly effective for managing muscle or nerve pain, these drugs are widely used.
 However, much like opioids, NSAIDs come with their own risks, and many are extremely unpleasant.

 With most current options being highly addictive, expensive, and often dangerous in their own rights.
 It comes as no shock that many long-term sufferers are looking for alternative ways to manage their pain.

-CBD for the Relief of Back Pain!
+CBD for the Prevention of Worsening of Chronic Pain!

 Arguably the most well-known cannabinoid of the cannabis plant, CBD has become renowned across America for its wide-ranging list of abilities.
 Furthermore, CBD is said to treat many serious conditions, including the topic in discussion; back pain.
 This is primarily because of the way CBD interacts with our endocannabinoid system (ECS).